awslabs/fargatecli/README.md

 Destroy service

-Deletes a service.
-In order to destroy a service, it must first be scaled to 0 running.
+In order to destroy a service, it must first be scaled to 0 running tasks.

 #### Certificates